 LastPass uses AES-256 encryption which is extremely secure (‘top secret’ government rated) and features a Vault as shown in the example below:

-Tip: once you have a password manager taking care of all your logins on all your computers, you should take advantage of it to make all your passwords very strong – without the worry (excuse?) that you won’t be able to remember them if they are very strong i.e. 14+ characters and made up of a mix of letters, numbers and symbols…
+Tip: once you have a password manager taking care of your logins on all your computers, you should use it to make all your passwords very strong – without the worry that you won’t be able to remember them if they are 12+ characters and made up of a mix of letters, numbers and symbols…

-One final word of advice – like many other companies, LastPass uses your email address as your user ID to allow you to recover from a forgotten master password via email.
+One final word of advice – like many other companies, LastPass uses your email address as your user ID – so if you forgot your master password you can recover it via email.

 You must always use a strong password on your email account or there is a risk that such password reminders could be intercepted!